thuyydt/URL-Shorten/README.md

 # URL Shorten Chrome Extension

-A Chrome extension that allows you to quickly shorten URLs using is.gd or v.gd services directly from your browser.
+A Chrome extension that allows you to shorten URLs using is.gd or v.gd services with support for multiple languages.

 ## Features

-- 🔗 Shorten URLs using is.gd or v.gd services
+- 🔗 **URL Shortening**: Quickly shorten long URLs using is.gd or v.gd services
-- 🎯 Auto-detect current tab URL
-- ✏️ Custom alias support
+- � **Multiple Languages**: Support for English, Chinese (中文), Japanese (日本語), and Vietnamese (Tiếng Việt)
+- ✏️ **Custom Aliases**: Create custom short URLs with your own aliases
+- 📊 **Statistics Tracking**: Option to track click statistics for your shortened URLs
+- 🎨 **Multiple Formats**: Choose between standard, lowercase, or pronounceable formats
-- 📋 One-click copy to clipboard
+- 📋 **One-click Copy**: Copy shortened URLs to clipboard instantly
+- 🎯 **Auto URL Detection**: Automatically loads the current tab's URL when opened
-- 🖱️ Right-click context menu integration
+- 🖱️ **Context Menu**: Right-click on any link or page to shorten it
-- 🎨 Modern, responsive UI design
-- ⚡ Fast and lightweight
+- ⚡ Fast and lightweight with modern, responsive UI design

+## Language Support

+The extension supports multiple languages with automatic detection:

+- **English** (default)
+- **中文** (Chinese Simplified)
+- **日本語** (Japanese)
+- **Tiếng Việt** (Vietnamese)

+You can manually change the language using the language selector in the top-right corner of the extension popup.
+Your language preference is saved and synced across your Chrome browsers.

 ## Installation